rackerlabs/docs-developer-blog/_posts/2019-04-11-What-are-Data-Lakes-and-Why-Should-You-Care.md

 ### Data Has Value

 Increasingly, it is apparent a company's data contains huge potential value.
 For many of the Internet giants like Google, Facebook, and others, their value is largely derived from their data.
 But you don't have to be an Internet giant to get value from your data.
 Data is being used by industrial companies to predict machine failure, by financial institutions to better manage risk, by online retailers to increase customer retention, and by countless other institutions to discover new insights.
-It seems like a fairly simple formula: feed data to business analytics tools or machine learning (ML) systems and gain iinsights.
+It seems like a fairly simple formula: feed data to business analytics tools or machine learning (ML) systems and gain insights.
 In reality, it is not that simple.
 We must satisfy one essential prerequisite before we can tackle the analysis problem.
 We must actually have the data that contains the insights.

 ### Isn't This Just Another Data Warehouse Solution?